jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 ## Using the Create Block Theme Plugin

-Another option for exporting your theme from the editor is the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin.
+Another option for exporting your theme from the Editor is the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin.

 ![Create Block Theme](/images/module-01/lesson-04/create-block-theme.png)

-This plugin provides the same functionally as the editor's Export tool, but it also allows you to do the following:
+This plugin provides the same functionally as the Editor's Export tool, but it also allows you to do the following:

 1. Create a child theme of your current block theme, only exporting the changes made in the editor.
-2. Clone your current block theme, and export all the changes made in the editor into a brand new block theme.
+2. Clone your current block theme, and export all the changes made in the Editor into a brand new block theme.
-3. Overwrite your current block theme with the changes made in the editor.
+3. Overwrite your current block theme with the changes made in the Editor.
 4. Create a new "empty" block theme, ready for you to start editing.

 If you prefer to keep a record of all the changes to your theme using revision control, like Git or SVN, the Create Block Theme and the Overwrite option is extremely valuable.
 You can make small changes to your theme in the Editor, Overwrite the changes to the theme files, and then commit those changes to your revision control system.